Jeremie-Lefebvre/Nat-Comp-Sci/README.txt

 ADM - Figure 5.cpp (various versions): Outputs the mutual information and its variance, across independent trials for network spatial dimension Omega 10mm.
 Imports axonal conduction velocity (CVS1-1000.txt and LENGTHS1-1000.txt).
 ADM learning is OFF.

-ADM - Figure 6: Outputs the theoretical predictions, namely the mean firing rate, mean firing rate variance, as a function of conduction velocity.
+ADM - Supplementary Figure 2: Outputs the theoretical predictions, namely the mean firing rate, mean firing rate variance, as a function of conduction velocity.
 Omega ranges from 1 -1000mm.
 ADM learning is OFF.
 No data is imported.

+ADM - Supplementary Figure 3:  outputs the dynamics of our network model as ADM plasticity is turned on and started from baseline, while the network is set in a balanced state.
+Imports axonal lengths, based on the choice of network spatial dimension (i.e. Omega).
+ADM learning is ON.
+Outputs the mean firing rate, spike train, time evolution of sample CVs, connectivity, conditional firing rates, stability metric, and delay/CV distribution before and after ADM plasticity.
+These quantities are defined in our manuscript